-• The human remains described in this notice represent the physical remains of four individuals of Native American ancestry.
+• The human remains described in this notice represent the physical remains of 12 individuals of Native American ancestry.

-• The one object described in this notice are reasonably believed to have been placed with or near individual human remains at the time of death or later as part of the death rite or ceremony.
+• The 10 objects described in this notice are reasonably believed to have been placed with or near individual human remains at the time of death or later as part of the death rite or ceremony.